Anti-Armenian sentiment: Israel

-Daesh
+ISIS

-With the breakout of the Syrian Civil War and subsequent rise of Daesh, Armenians, alongside Assyrians, Alawites and Shia Muslims, were some of the groups persecuted in areas occupied by Daesh militants.
-Armenian sites were targets of Daesh' infamous cultural destruction.
-After occupying Raqqa, Daesh fighters destroyed the Church of the Martyrs, an Armenian Catholic church.
+With the breakout of the Syrian Civil War and subsequent rise of ISIS, Armenians, alongside Assyrians, Alawites and Shia Muslims, were some of the groups persecuted in areas occupied by ISIS militants.
+Armenian sites were targets of ISIS' infamous cultural destruction.
+After occupying Raqqa, ISIS fighters destroyed the Church of the Martyrs, an Armenian Catholic church.

-More infamously, Daesh fighters destroyed the Armenian Genocide Memorial in Deir-ez-Zor, culturally significant to Armenians, as Deir-ez-Zor was the last destination before Armenians in 1915 would reach the Syrian Desert, with many dying along the way.
+More infamously, ISIS fighters destroyed the Armenian Genocide Memorial in Deir-ez-Zor, culturally significant to Armenians, as Deir-ez-Zor was the last destination before Armenians in 1915 would reach the Syrian Desert, with many dying along the way.

-As Daesh began taking control of many cities, towns and villages, thousands of Christians were forced to flee, either abroad or to other, safer areas in Syria.
+As ISIS began taking control of many cities, towns and villages, thousands of Christians were forced to flee, either abroad or to other, safer areas in Syria.

 Others

 Pakistan

-Pakistan is the only United Nations member state that has not recognized the Republic of Armenia, citing its support to Azerbaijan in the Nagorno-Karabakh conflict.
+Pakistan only recognized the Republic of Armenia in 2025, citing its support to Azerbaijan in the Nagorno-Karabakh conflict.

 Tajikistan

 In early 1990, 39 Armenian refugees from Azerbaijan were settled in Tajikistan.
 False rumors spread that allegedly up to 5,000 Armenians were being resettled in new housing in Dushanbe (which was experiencing acute housing shortage at that time).
 This led to riots which targeted both the Communist government and Armenians.
 The Soviet Ministry of Interior (MVD) suppressed the demonstrations, during which more than 20 people were killed and over 500 were injured.